Frequently Asked Questions

 Background: The CSS parser used by HtmlUnit is implemented based on the JavaCC parser generator.
 Because of the way JavaCC works, the (generated) parser consists of really huge class file (containing huge methods) nearly at the limits of the JVM class byte code.
 On the other hand Jacoco instruments the byte code (adds more operations) to keep track of the called methods.
 This is done with a more or less poor approach - without taking the limits of the JVM into account.
 As a result the instrumented bytecode exceeds the JVM limits and is no longer loadable.

-For your tests try to exclude the CssParser (and maybe HtmlUnit itself also) from Jacoco instrumentation.
+For your tests try to exclude the CssParser (and maybe HtmlUnit itself also) from JaCoCo instrumentation.
 Usually you like to check the code coverage of your classes and not for HtmlUnit oder the CssParser.

 [top]